Martha Brumfield, Ph.D.

 President and CEO, Critical Path Institute

-Dr. Martha Brumfield is President and Chief Executive Officer of the Critical Path Institute, an Arizona-based non-profit (501(c)(3)).
-In this role, Brumfield leads the institute in its mission to catalyze the development of new tools to advance medical product innovation and regulatory science, which is accomplished by leading teams that share data, knowledge, and expertise resulting in sound, consensus-based science.
-Brumfield assumes the role of CEO after most recently serving as Critical Path Institute’s Director of International and Regulatory Programs.
+Dr. Martha Brumfield is president and chief executive officer of the Critical Path Institute, an Arizona-based nonprofit (501(c)(3)).
+In this role, Brumfield leads the institute in its mission to catalyze the development of new tools to advance medical product innovation and regulatory science, which is accomplished by leading teams that share data, knowledge and expertise resulting in sound, consensus-based science.
+Brumfield assumed the role of CEO after most recently serving as Critical Path Institute’s director of International and Regulatory Programs.
 In that position, she helped guide international program development and provided regulatory expertise to consortia.
-She is also a Professor at College of Pharmacy, The University of Arizona.
+She is also a professor at College of Pharmacy, the University of Arizona.

-She is Chair of the Board of Directors for the Regulatory Affairs Professional Society, and chaired the Global Curriculum Coordinating Committee with FDA’s Office of International Policy, which oversaw the development of a competency framework for regulators in developing countries.
+She is chair of the Board of Directors for the Regulatory Affairs Professionals Society and chaired the Global Curriculum Coordinating Committee with the FDA’s Office of International Policy, which oversaw the development of a competency framework for regulators in developing countries.
 She is also active with global nonprofits, including the Regulatory Harmonization Institute and GlobalMD, where she delivers educational workshops on regulatory and clinical trial topics in Asia.
-She has served on and contributed to the Institute of Medicine consensus committees, which were commissioned by U.S. FDA focusing on global regulatory systems and on falsified and substandard drugs.
+She has served on and contributed to the Institute of Medicine consensus committees, which were commissioned by the U.S. FDA, focusing on global regulatory systems and on falsified and substandard drugs.
 She also serves on the Steering Committee of the Multi-Regional Clinical Trials Center of Brigham and Women’s Hospital and Harvard.

-Brumfield earned a Bachelor of Science degree and a Master of Science degree in Chemistry from Virginia Commonwealth University, a Ph.D. in Organic Chemistry from the University of Maryland, and served as a post-doctoral fellow at The Rockefeller University.
+Brumfield earned a Bachelor of Science and a Master of Science in chemistry from Virginia Commonwealth University, a Ph.D. in organic chemistry from the University of Maryland and served as a post-doctoral fellow at The Rockefeller University.